alyst/DataFramesMeta.jl/README.md

 # CompositeDataFrame

-A CompositeDataFrame is a type-stable AbstractDataFrame built using Composite types. `CompositeDataFrame` is an abstract type; each concrete composite type inherits from this.
+A CompositeDataFrame is a type-stable AbstractDataFrame built using Composite types.
+Each column is a field in a composite type. `CompositeDataFrame` is an abstract type; each concrete composite type inherits from this.
 The advantages of this approach are:

 * You can access single columns directly using `df.colA`.
 This is type stable, so code should be faster.
 (There is still the function boundary to worry